Pol-Buitrago/SynthAVSR/README.md

 ## **Fine-tuned Models 🧩**

 Checkpoints and models adapted for SynthAVSR will be made available [here](link-to-checkpoints).
-Below is a summary of the available checkpoints:

 ---